Search

 Better visibility for the wheelchair user

-In a long cut minivan, the wheelchair user can easily see out of the front window because there usually isn’t a bench blocking it from view.
+In a long cut minivan, the wheelchair user can easily see out of the front window because there is usually no bench blocking it from view.

 Again, while this may not seem important at first, take a moment to think about it.
 When you’re in a moving vehicle and you can’t see exactly where you’re going, it can become disorienting.